GSuryaP/Distributed-SDN-RASA-Chatbot/README.md

 This project integrates a **5-node ONOS cluster**, **Mininet topology**, and a **RASA-powered chatbot UI** to monitor and manage an SDN network in real time.
 The setup is designed for **Ubuntu 24.04**.

 ---
+## 🧰 Prerequisites

+Ensure the following are installed on **Ubuntu 24.04**:

+- Docker & Docker Compose
+- Mininet
+- Python 3.8
+- RASA (compatible with Python 3.8, preferably in a virtual environment)

+---

 ## 📁 Directory Structure
 ```